thebitmechanic/DbVis-CockroachDB/README.md

 Features
 ============
-The profile currently only supports mostly read only features.
+The profile currently mostly read only features.

 - Database listing.
 - Each database lists it's virtual schemas and their underlying system views.